Carlos Alcaraz plays down concerns over knee issue after easing to victory

 Shelton left the court with tears in his eyes and a towel over his head, and the 22-year-old’s departure is a major blow both for American hopes and the tournament.

+“A small setback like this, yeah, it hurts.
+I was playing really well, I was in form, a lot of confidence.
+Just so many things to be happy with the way that I was playing, moving on the court, competing.

+“But it’s been a great summer, a lot of things to be thankful for.
+You won’t hear me over here pouting about how bad things are with the summer that I’ve had, the things that I’ve been able to do in this sport in a short amount of time and the people I got around me.
+A lot of blessings.”

-Mannarino next faces 20th seed Jiri Lehecka, with the winner likely to face Alcaraz in the quarter-finals.
+Mannarino next faces 20th seed Jiri Lehecka, with the winner likely to meet Alcaraz in the quarter-finals.

+Another big American hope also went out in the third round, with Frances Tiafoe beaten in straight sets by German veteran Jan-Lennard Struff.

+The qualifier next faces Novak Djokovic and, along with the Serbian and Mannarino, it means three men aged 35 or over have reached the last 16 at a slam for the first time since the US Open in 1982.